larsks/ansible-toolbox/README.md

-This script allows you to run an [Ansible][] role from the command line.
+This repository contains a collection of tools that I find useful in working with [Ansible][].

 [ansible]: http://ansible.com/

+The `ansible-role` script allows you to run a role from the command line.

+The `ansible-task` script allows you to run a task list directly from the command line.

 For example, if you have a role `roles/testrole`, you can run it on localhost like this:

-    ansible-role -i localhost, testrole
+    ansible-role testrole

+This will target `localhost` by default, but you can use `--inventory` and `--host` to modify the target of the role.

+The `ansible-task` script works similarly:

+    ansible-task my-task-list.yml

-The following options are unique to the `ansible-role` command:
+The following options are unique to these commands:

-- `--hosts`, `-h` *hosts*  -- The value of this argument will be applied to the `hosts:` line in the generated playbook.
-Defaults to `all`.
+- `--hosts`, `-H` *hosts*  -- The value of this argument will be applied to the `hosts:` line in the generated playbook.
+Defaults to `localhost`.
 - `--gather`, `-g` -- Enable fact gathering (this is the default)
 - `--no-gather`, `-G` -- Disable fact gathering